43 new coronavirus cases have been linked to one large house party in Michigan - KEYT | KCOY

 The party and subsequent events have led to additional exposures at retail stores, restaurants, businesses, canoe rentals, clubs, camps, athletic teams and a retirement community, the release said.

-“None of us wants to be the reason someone in our community or county becomes seriously ill or dies,” says Brian D. Marl, Mayor of the City of Saline.
+“None of us wants to be the reason someone in our community or county becomes seriously ill or dies,” says Brian Marl, mayor of the city of Saline.
 “We have the opportunity to work together and with our local health department to contain this as quickly as possible.
 We know what we need to do, and we can certainly do it.”

 Comments